Skip to main content

 According to Bush, the factors mentioned above are the fundamental prerequisites of any degree completion program.
 If a program fails to meet these requirements, you should look for another program that does.

-However, if these requirements are met, Northeastern will provide a well-supported admissions process to help you achieve your goal.
 Beyond these characteristics, though, there are other factors that students can use to evaluate their options and find the best possible fit for their personal, professional, and academic goals.

 Financial aid options are, for example, an important factor for many degree completion students, as is knowing that the degree will translate into real, hands-on learning.